manasi1031/Hogwarts-school/README.md

 This has changed the look as shown on the mockup and has become responsive.

-- Home page welcome note issue on the hero-image.
+- _Home page welcome note issue on the hero-image_

 ![text Cover Error](https://github.com/manasi1031/Hogwarts-school/blob/master/assets/images/text-cover-error.jpg)